Paopun20/PaoPaoDataStore/docs/reference/api.md

 ### Global Cache Architecture

-- Cache is shared across all PPDB instances with the same name
+- Cache is shared across all PPDS instances with the same name
 - Enables consistent data access patterns
 - Reduces memory usage in multi-instance scenarios